newtonkwan/newtonkwan.github.io/index.markdown

 layout: home
 ---
 # Welcome
 Hi, this is Newton.
 I document my learnings here.
-Think of it as marathon training but for the brain.
+If you like what I do, please reach out!

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.4/css/all.min.css">